About C-MRiC

 In 2022, the eight episode of the Cyber Science conference took place at Cardiff School of Technologies (CST), Cardiff Metropolitan University, Wales.
 A Hybrid event (in-person and virtual) held on June 20-21, 2022.

-We look forward to welcoming you in Copenhagen!
+We look forward to welcoming you in Scotland!